You lose members every year, but you don’t have to.

 Here are four common reasons for member lapses and what you can do to head them off.

-Tirrah Switzer Tirrah Switzer, Product Marketing Director, Community Brands
+Tirrah Switzer, Product Marketing Director, Momentive Software

 Each year, your association loses members.
 Some of those members leave because they’ve retired or changed industries, and there’s not a lot you can do about that.
 But for others, there are things you can do to strengthen their loyalty and keep them from walking away.